Tips for Student Retention

 It may seem counterintuitive, and I’m not suggesting that you give away tons of free lessons but don’t be afraid to give away some of your time and other things that will make parents feel as though you appreciate them.

-Be Unique, be yourself
+Be Unique, Be Yourself

 What are you good at?
 Are you great with adult students or preschoolers?
 Are you good at playing covers, blues, or jazz?
 Are you an accomplished classical pianist?
 Teach what you are good at doing and what you love.